Muflerman/mu-hud-Custom-FiveM-HUD-inspired-by-ONX/README.md

 ---

 ## ✨ Features
-- Inspired by ONX HUD (two versions)
+- Inspired by ONX HUD (two versions) and Mt-hud
 - Clean and modern design
 - Lightweight and optimized
 - Easy to customize